learn-co-curriculum/dsc-instance-methods-lab/README.md

 # Instance Methods - Lab

 ## Introduction
-In the last lesson, we talked about instance methods -- what are they and how to define them.
-In this lab, we are going to put our new skills to the test and start writing our own instance methods on our classes.
+In the last lesson, you learned more about instance methods -- what are they and how to define them.
+In this lab, you are going to flesh out the driver and passenger classes by writing your own instance methods on these classes.

 ## Objectives